RameezBaderKhwaja/Trainee-MERN-Stack-RameezBadruddinKhwaja/Week_5-6/Day_2-9-July-2025/Lecture.md

 ## Creating a React Application

-You start the app with Create React App and render the `App` component in `index.js`.
+start the app with Create React App and render the `App` component in `index.js`.

 ## Components & Templates